manuelarte/motivate-me/README.md

 ## How It Works

 There is a Raspberry Pi Model 3+ running [Axum][axum] web server.
-A GitHub webhook is connected to this repository, and listening to the `star` and `fork` events.
+A GitHub webhook is connected to this repository, listening to the `star` and `fork` events.

 When one of the event is triggered, the webhook gets called and blinks a LED.
 Below you can find a video showing it working: